 I’ve never been without flowering bulbs in my herb garden.
-Snowdrops, tulips, crocus, and daffodils that emerge in the spring are a delight to the soul.
+Lilies, tulips, crocus, and daffodils that emerge in the spring are a delight to the soul.
 They’re easy to plant and come back year after year.
+The problem is keeping track of where you planted them so they’re not accidentally dug up during the dormant period.

 - Pennyroyal, a creeping mint with small glossy leaves and a slightly medicinal scent.